iniciativaproxima/iniciativaproxima.github.io/register.md

 	<h2>Travel Grants</h2>

-	<p>We will provide travel awards to a select number of students that were part of the Iniciativa Proxima Mentoring Program.
+	<p>We will provide travel grants to a select number of students that were part of the Iniciativa Proxima Mentoring Program.
 More information soon.</p>

 	<h2>Abstract submission</h2>